hadley/adv-r/Computing-on-the-language.md

 ''Flexibility in syntax, if it does not lead to ambiguity, would seem a reasonable thing to ask of an interactive programming language.'' --- Kent Pitman, http://www.nhplace.com/kent/Papers/Special-Forms.html

 R has powerful tools for computing not only on values, but also on the actions that lead to those values.
-These tools powerful and magical, and one of the most surprising features if you're coming from another programming language.
+These tools are powerful and magical, and one of the most surprising features if you're coming from another programming language.
 Take the following simple snippet of code that draws a sine curve:

 ```R
 x <- seq(0, 2 * pi, length = 100)